 Most people associate Joseph Haydn with his time in the town of Eisenstadt, serving as musical director at the court of the Esterházy family out to the east of Vienna.
 But he actually had a surprisingly long association with Austria’s capital.

-He arrived here in 1740 aged just eight to serve as a chorister at St. Stephen’s Cathedral and stayed for almost 20 years before leaving for Bohemia and then Eisenstadt.
+Haydn arrived in the city in 1740 aged just eight to serve as a chorister at St. Stephen’s Cathedral and stayed for almost 20 years before leaving for Bohemia and then Eisenstadt.
 He didn’t return to live in Vienna permanently until the 1790s, eventually settling in a quiet suburb until his death in 1809.

 In the years between those Viennese periods, Haydn still visited the city, of course…with his princely employer, to visit friends (like Mozart), and to give or attend performances of his works.